-Julie is a registered art therapist and licensed clinical professional counselor in the State of Illinois.
+Julie is a board certified art therapist and licensed clinical professional counselor in the State of Illinois.
 She has her Master of Arts in art therapy degree from The School of the Art Institute of Chicago.
 As an artist, Julie uses her art making to examine thoughts and questions in her life and work.
 Julie developed the art therapy program of Equestrian Connection in 2006 and continues to direct the program and serve artists.

 Joyce is a registered occupational therapist with over 30 years of pediatric experience, specializing in neurodevelopmental treatment, sensory integration, and children with cerebral palsy and autism.
 She received her training in hippotherapy 20 years ago and has worked at Equestrian Connection since 2007.
 Her belief is that therapy should be fun and the trick is making the child "believe" that he is in control.